-Cayuga Lake is my pick for the most consistent laker action on large fish year 'round.
-Expect Cayuga Lake to provide good to excellent lake trout action on some big fish in 2017.
+Cayuga Lake is my pick for the most consistent laker action on large fish year 'round due to an abundant forage base and generally good to excellent lamprey control.
+Expect Cayuga Lake to provide good to excellent lake trout action on some big fish in 2018.

-Keuka Lake generally provides top-notch lake trout action from September through December and then again in the spring.
-All wild fish.
+Keuka Lake generally provides top-notch lake trout action from September through December and then again in the spring for alll wild fish.
 The numbers can be great although these fish run smaller than the Cayuga and Seneca fish.

-Owasco Lake's laker action has been solid over the past three years - not spectacular, but steady.
+Owasco Lake's laker action has been solid over the past three years.
+We had one fall day of spectacular fishing around November.
 These fish are in balance with the forage base and the fishing pressure on them is light.
 Expect some big fish out of this lake!
 My client Greg hooked a monster here that we never saw in 2016.
 He's landed 32" lakers and said this fish was a notch or two bigger!
 The north end flats produce for much of the year, though the south end is also worth checking out.
 Mid-lake points are tough to beat come October and November.